CodeCorrupt/godaddy-dyndns/README.md

 Based on [Sascha's script with the same name](https://saschpe.wordpress.com/2013/11/12/godaddy-dyndns-for-the-poor/).

 ## Setup
+#### Automatic
+*WARNING!* setup.sh has ZERO error checking.
+All this script does is automate the steps listed blow.
+Run the setup script:

+    ./setup.sh

+Edit `godaddy-dyndns.conf` with your account info.
+You *must* add at least one domain and record for the script to do anything.

+#### Manuel
 After cloning this repo be sure to initialize the submodule pygodaddy-src

     git submodule init